 A women entrepreneur faces many hurdles, but some of them are just in her mind.
 These stop her from taking the first step towards her dreams.
 Answering a query on how one reacts to failures and ‘what people will say’, Caroline Fernandes said, “It’s all about the inner journey.”
 Women come face to face with such situations in everyday life, even if the person in front of you is a VC, a woman is more prepared to handle the situation as she knows her business well and has the burning desire to pursue it.

 We often get busy analysing the rejection they come across.But, getting rejected is part and parcel of the journey.
 Coming across a person who doesn’t sync with your thoughts is not a rare occurrence.
 Caroline Fernandes suggests not to pay heed to such persons as they don’t deserve you and you deserve better.
 She advised not to spiral down but to go on a journey searching a better match.

-Sharing her thoughts on self-doubts, Sahyujyah Shrinivas clears that she goes through times of self-doubt but that is not because she is a woman.
-You got to get over that phase and move forward with more confidence.
+Sharing her thoughts on self-doubts, Sahyujyah Shrinivas clears that she goes through times of self-doubt.
+But, that is not because she is a woman.
+You have to get over that phase and move forward with more confidence.